frictionlessdata/docs/references/tableschema-py.md

 ### CLI

 > It's a provisional API excluded from SemVer.
-If you use it as a part of other program please pin concrete `tableschema` version to your requirements file.
+If you use it as a part of another program please pin `tableschema`  to a concrete version in your requirements file.

 Table Schema features a CLI called `tableschema`.
 This CLI exposes the `infer` and `validate` functions for command line use.